hf-bell/msc_project/README.md

 References

-[1] - Miguel Fabian Romero Rondon, Lucile Sassatelli, Ram ´ on Aparicio-Pardo, and ´ Fred´ eric Precioso.
+[1] - Miguel Fabian Romero Rondon, Lucile Sassatelli, Ramon Aparicio-Pardo, and ´ Frederic Precioso.
 A unified evaluation framework for head motion prediction ´ methods in 360° videos.
 In Proceedings of the 11th ACM Multimedia Systems Conference, MMSys ’20, page 279–284, New York, NY, USA, 2020.
 Association for Computing Machinery.